×

 If you give students enough opportunities, they will eventually learn that the ‘I form’ in the present tense takes an –o…without having to go home and spend hours memorizing.

-If you’re in need of more classroom games to help students learn Spanish, check out this post:
+If you need more classroom games to help students learn Spanish, check out this post:

 If you’re looking to engage your students and increase their retention levels, these games can be a lifesaver.